heathhenley/AOC/2024/README.md

 The input was a grid of numbers from 0 to 9 - we had to find (part 1) the number of distinct 9's that you could reach from 0 while only moving up in value (and  left, right, up, down on the grid).
 The second part the score for each 0 (starting point) is the number of valid paths that get to a 9, instead of the number of distinct 9's - actually used the same dfs function for both parts, returned the actual paths and then processed them differently for each part.
 I did it in Python first, and then in Ocaml - I actually really like the ocaml version this time!

+### Day 11
+This was a bunch of 'stones' that updated based on their current number at each 'blink', so 0 turned into 1, etc, based on the given rules.
+The first part was very straightforward - just run the rules for 25 iterations and count the number of stones.
+The second, it was impossible to use brute forces because one of the rules resulted in stones splitting into two, so it blew up.
+The way I actually solved was to track how many of each stone there is at each 'blink' instead of running it for all of the stones.
+Not before spending a lot of time trying to solve it by caching the results vertically or looking for a cycle in the results (both didn't work for me).

+I've done it Python so far, will add in Ocaml.
+I also found others did have success with using recursion and memoization to cache the results vertically - it's a really interesting solution.
+The memo table is ( number of blinks left, stone) -> number of stones it turns into after those blinks.
+Wish I had thought of that but glad I have it for next time!